 - Squirrels – You either love them or you hate them.
 You probably are not at all fond of them when they are into your bird feeders.
 Some people have found if they place dried corn in another area of their yard opposite of the bird feeders helps reduce the visits to the bird feeder.
 Let me know if you if have any creative solutions and be nice!

 Remember to keep clean water bowls filled with fresh water.
 The water freezes in their bowls and dogs and cats can become dehydrated as well.
-If the weather becomes horribly cold, try to find a warmer place for them like a garage.
+If the weather becomes horribly cold, try to find a warmer place for them like a garage or maybe your utility room.